-An essential, bucket-list experience on any visit to Tanzania is a Ngorongoro Crater safari.
+When going on a Tanzania safari, an essential, bucket-list experience is a Ngorongoro Crater safari – one of Tanzania’s best safari experiences.
 Descend into this 20km-wide and 600m-deep volcanic caldera for a safari experience like no other, packed with Big Five sightings, giant elephant bulls and thousands of pink flamingos.

 Then it was time to set off in our game-drive vehicle.
 A winding road took us through the thick forests along Ngorongoro Crater’s rim.
 It was a perfect, windless morning.
 Here and there we saw Maasai herdsmen and their cattle on the move.
 ‘The reserve is a protected area; only indigenous tribes such as the Maasai are allowed to live within its borders,’ explained Roger, our guide.

 The birdlife along the rim was excellent and we had good sightings of golden-winged sunbirds, African cytrills, white-eyed slaty flycatchers and mountain buzzards.
 I also caught a fleeting glimpse of a Schalow’s wheatear.
 Being a bit of a birding nut, this certainly got my juices going!

 Down the side of the crater we went, through a forest of tall, hardwood trees, some of them covered by thick moss and lianas.
 Over to our right, we spotted an endangered black rhino moving through dense forest cover.
 We stopped and I managed to take a couple of wonderful photos before it disappeared among the leaves.

 On we drove.
 Suddenly, the vast caldera opened up before us.
 It was a jaw-dropping vista.
 ‘Ngorongoro Conservation Area includes this famous crater as well as Olduvai Gorge and huge expanses of highland plains, scrub bush and forests that cover about 830,000ha,’ said Roger.